zencart/documentation/Contributing/main/pull_requests.md

 * command line:
  1. cd into the directory of the repository you're intending to make changes to
  2. In this example we'll be branching from the v160 branch
- 3. Type: `git branch -b name-of-your-new-branch-here v160`
+ 3. Type: `git branch name-of-your-new-branch-here v160`
  4. Type: `git checkout name-of-your-new-branch-here`

 * [SourceTree](http://www.sourcetreeapp.com/):